Colorful Houses in Trondheim Norway

 Introduction

 In the heart of central Norway, where the Nidelva River flows into the Trondheim Fjord, stands a city that embodies over a thousand years of Norwegian history.
-Trondheim, founded in 997 by Viking King Olav Tryggvason, represents a living testament to Norway’s evolution from medieval kingdom to modern nation.
+Trondheim, founded in 997 by Viking King Olav Tryggvason, represents a living testament to Norway’s evolution with medieval kingdom and modern nation.

-Want to see this for yourself?
+You can see this for yourself.
 Click here to watch the video from this point.

 Exploring Trondheim’s Historic Charms